HuyHoang04/sky-webapp/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Proprietary License - see the [LICENSE](LICENSE) file for details.

 ```
-Copyright (c) 2025 HuyHoang04
+Copyright (c) 2025 HuyHoang04.
+All rights reserved.

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+This software and associated documentation files (the "Software") are proprietary
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
+and confidential.
+Unauthorized copying, modification, distribution, or use of
+this software is strictly prohibited.

+Permission is granted solely to authorized users for personal or internal use
-furnished to do so, subject to the following conditions:
+only, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+1. This software may not be copied, modified, or distributed without explicit
+   written permission from the copyright holder.

+2. This software may not be used for commercial purposes without a valid
+   commercial license agreement.

+3. Any use of this software must include proper attribution to the original
+   author and copyright holder.

+4. Reverse engineering, decompilation, or disassembly of this software is
+   prohibited.

+5. This software is provided "AS IS" without warranty of any kind, express or
+   implied, including but not limited to the warranties of merchantability,
+   fitness for a particular purpose, and noninfringement.

+For licensing inquiries, please contact: [your-email@example.com]

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+THE SOFTWARE IS PROVIDED UNDER STRICT LICENSE TERMS.
+VIOLATION OF THESE TERMS
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
+MAY RESULT IN LEGAL ACTION.
 ```

 ## 🙏 Acknowledgments